sebald/scroll-rack/README.md

 ## Release History

+* 0.5.3 Fix error with not loading `main.js` and livereload instead ...
 * 0.5.2 Fix navigation of `before`/`after` pages.
 See f996f78573b6b98c476a6b28bb6fb739fbfdd0d7
 * 0.5.1 Add `callback` option.
 * 0.5.0 Create navigation for pages in root, position it before/after sections.